jyounglee/LQR-integral-Q-learning/README.md

 # LQR-integral-Q-learning
-The code to reproduce integral Q-learning simulation result  presented in Automatica 11(48), 2850--2859, 2012.

 This repository provides the open source code used to reproduce the simulation results (Fig 1(a),(d)) presented in the publication: